nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed sorting mechanism is facilitated by `SortCommand` class.
-It extends `Command` and takes in a field that the user wishes to sort the Address Book by.
+It extends `Command` and takes in a field that the user wishes to sort WoofAreYou by.
 The field is parsed by `SortCommandParser`.

 The primary sorting operation that takes place in the SortCommand class is sortPetList.
 This operation is exposed